Karall0k/Machine_Learning/README.md

 **Attempt 1: Increasing Features**

 Target: SLG>AVG
 Features:
       	launch_angle
        	sweet_spot_percentage
         max_ev
         average_ev
         fly_ball_line_drive_ev
         ground_ball_ev
         max_distance
         average_distance
       	average_homerun
        	hard_hit_95mph+
         hard_hit_percentage
         hard_hit_swing_percentage
         total_barrels
         barrels_batted_balls_percentage
         barrels_plate_appearance_percentage

 After training and testing the model, the performance was summarized in a confusion matrix and classification report (shown below).
 ![image](Images/Opt_1_CRpt.png)

 A evaluation of the feature importance was run for the 15 features.
-The results are shown below:
+The results are shown below.
 ![image](Images/Feature_Importances.png)

 **Attempt 2: Adjusting Model Inputs**

 Target: SLG>AVG
 Modifications:
 ![image](Images/Opt_2_Mods.png)

 The model was tested and trained on each modification.
 The best performance was achived by changign the maximum depth and the confusion matrix and classification report for this outcome is shown below.
 ![image](Images/Opt_2_CRpt_best.png)